-If you're looking for a vacation destination to help you unplug from your mobile device and reconnect with mother nature, then a trip to Rocky Mountain National Park might be the perfect adventure for you!
+If you're looking for a vacation destination to help you unplug from your mobile device and reconnect with mother nature, then this post covering the best hikes in Rocky Mountain National Park should be right up your alley.

 Rocky Mountain sits in the northern regions of Colorado.
 If you're visiting the park from out of state chances are you'll fly into Denver and then make the scenic 90 minute drive up to Estes Park which serves as the best home base for visitors.

-In this guide I'll highlight some of my favorite activities and areas of the park that we explored during my recent visit.
+In this guide I'll highlight some of my favorite hikes, activities and tips about visiting the park that we experienced during my last visit.
 I'll also highlight important information (like how to navigate the National Park Timed Entry System) that first time visitors might not be aware of.

 Once you're finished reading this guide, be sure to check out the Rocky Mountain National Park Video Guide I put together over on my YouTube channel.
 It includes tons of great footage I shot during my visit throughout the park.